-1.3.5 Installation of the Control Box
+1.3.4 Installation of the Control Box

-Mounting of the control box requires the tank builder to provide two brackets, each with two holes for bolting the aluminum control box to the frame.
+There are various sizes of control box but they are all attached in the same way.
+The tank builder must provide two brackets, each with two holes for bolting the aluminum control box to the frame.

-We ask that an electrolytic barrier, such as a 1 mm thick gasket of synthetic rubber or plastic, be placed between the steel bracket of the container and the aluminum control box.
+The container being steel and the body of the control box being aluminum, we ask for an electrolytic barrier, such as a 1 mm thick gasket of synthetic rubber or plastic, be placed between the bracket and control box.

-The main power SO cable is suitable for installation without conduit or cable tray, but it must be secured in a workmanlike manner to the tank structure.
+The main SO cable is suitable for installation without conduit or cable tray but it must be secured in a workmanlike manner to the tank structure.
+The cable to the pump is sealed at the pump end and marked as is the free end.
+Attached to the free end is a plastic bag with a second set of heat shrink markers to be used once the cable length is known.

-The cable to the pump is sealed at the pump end and the free end is marked to identify connections necessary in the control box.
 Installation consists of fitting the cable through the cable gland and making the connection of the three wires and an earth to the terminal strip.

-The control box includes a current sensing device that reverses the polarity of the 3-phase supply to the motor so that it always runs in the correct direction regardless of the ship or other power source's phase orientation.
+The control box includes a phase sensing device that reverses the polarity of the 3-phase supply to the motor so that it always runs in the correct direction regardless of the ship or other power source's phase orientation.

-1.3.6 Pump wiring and rotation
+1.3.5 Pump wiring and rotation